After tour abroad, dissident blogger Sanchez returns to Cuba

 With tears in her eyes, she hugged them all as curious Cubans awaiting other passengers looked on and asked reporters who she was.

-In brief comments to the press, the 37-year-old who has dark, waist-length hair said she had had a "marvelous trip, a trip that's going to change my life in many ways."
+In brief comments to the press, the 37-year-old who has dark, waist-length hair said she had had a "marvellous trip, a trip that's going to change my life in many ways."

 "I'm here with many projects," Sanchez said.
 "The future is wide open."